Mitsubishi Chariot: Second generation (1991)

 The second-generation Chariot grew in wheelbase, length, width and height while remaining within the bounds of the Japanese "compact car" classification pertaining to vehicle exterior dimensions and engine displacement.
 The G63B engine was replaced with the architecturally similar but updated 4G63 four-cylinder engine.
 In the home market, the turbo-diesel 4D65T was phased out and replaced with a newer and larger 1,997 cc 4D68T powerplant, but in export markets the 1.8-liter engine continued to be offered.
 The 1.8-liter four-cylinder 4G93 engine was also not offered on the Chariot in Japan.
 In 1993, the 2,350 cc 4G64 was added to the range.
 A five-speed manual, or four-speed automatic could be specified, and in high-end models an INVECS electronically controlled four-speed auto with "fuzzy logic" was also available.

-A limited-production 4WD and turbocharged version was offered only in Japan, called the "Resort Runner GT", which borrowed the powertrain from the Lancer Evolution and the Galant VR-4.
+A limited-production 4WD and turbocharged version was offered only in Japan, called the "Resort Runner GT", which used a powertrain similar to that seen in the Lancer Evolution and the Galant VR-4.
+However, its mechanical specification (including turbocharger and transmission) was closer to that of the first two generations of Eclipse GSX.
 The 4G63 engine was slightly detuned to produce 230 PS in manual transmission models, and 220 PS in automatic transmission models.
+With an alleged top speed of 139 mph, it was supposedly the fastest three-row passenger vehicle in the world when it was new.

 The Resort Runner GT was a spiritual continuation of the turbocharged first-generation Chariot 1.8MR produced from 1983 through 1987.
 According to Mitsubishi Motors recall data, approximately 2,260 Chariot Resort Runner GT and GT-V models were produced from April 25, 1995 to October 18, 1995, with an additional batch of 155 cars built from April 25, 1996 to August 27, 1997.